Skip to content

 ndarray ndarray

-The input array representing the device layout.
+The input array representing the device geometry.

 required